 Potential future revenue may be derived from abroad, including outside of the United States.
 As a result, our business and share price may be affected by fluctuations in foreign exchange rates with these other currencies, which may also have a significant impact on our reported results of operations and cash flows from period to period.
 Currently, we do not have any exchange rate hedging arrangements in place.
-Foreign currency fluctuations could materially adversely affect our results of operations in ways that may not necessarily be repeated in future periods.
+Foreign currency fluctuations could materially adversely affect our results of operations or could positively affect our results of operations in ways that may not necessarily be repeated in future periods.